stack overflow on super

-#1 Updated by Marc-Andre Lafortune about 6 years ago
+#1 Updated by marcandre (Marc-Andre Lafortune) over 7 years ago

 I thought I had submitted that bug, actually, but seems I forgot!

 Just to clarify: this happens when a module appears twice in the list of ancestors.
 Ruby typically forbids this, but if the module is included in just the right order, it is possible.
 In the example given, invert the two includes and Override is included only once.

-#6 Updated by Shugo Maeda almost 4 years ago
+#6 Updated by shugo (Shugo Maeda) over 5 years ago

 This issue was solved with changeset r36612.